ipfs/ipfs-blog/src/_blog/2025-someguy-cached-router.md

 Last year we shipped a major improvement to [Someguy](https://github.com/ipfs/someguy/pull/90), the HTTP Delegated Routing API for the Amino DHT and IPNI.
 The update introduced a cached address book and active peer probing for DHT peers.
 This change considerably increases the ratio of providers with addresses returned, which in turn accelerates peer-to-peer content retrieval in browsers and mobile applications.
 It's included in the [v0.7.0 release](https://github.com/ipfs/someguy/releases/tag/v0.7.0) of Someguy.
 Follow along for the full story.

-## What is Someguy and why it matters?
+## What is Someguy and why it matters

 [Someguy](https://github.com/ipfs/someguy) is a [Delegated Routing HTTP API](https://specs.ipfs.tech/routing/http-routing-v1/) for proxying IPFS routing requests to the Amino DHT, IPNI or any other routing system that implements the same API.